Sumit189/Movie-Recommendation-System/README.md

 # Movie-Recommendation-System

-<b>This project suggests 5 movies to eatch based on user inputs of Movie name and Ratings using Collaborative Filtering.</b>
+<b>This project suggests 5 movies based on user inputs of Movie name and Ratings using Collaborative Filtering.</b>

 Datasets are available on link given below.